clementbosc/clementbosc.github.io/_posts/2019-06-03-scalable-advanced-blocking-method-graphx.md

 ## Use case : a record linkage blocking method

-When I was in internship, I worked on a project for the french airline company Air France : the idea was to recognize an anonymous customer from a flight to another.
+When I was in internship, I worked on a project for an airline company : the idea was to recognize an anonymous customer from a flight to another.
 So basically we used multiple data sources to compare and merge records that represent the same person in real life.
 This kind of process is called *Record Linkage*.

 A typical *Record linkage* algorithm can be decomposed in 3 steps :
 * **Schema alignement** : prepare, clean and standardize the data to work with from the different sources